akhileshsivaraman/akhileshsivaraman/README.md

    morphometrics and evolutionary modelling.
 </a>

-Since then, I've been working on a healthtech business (Sukoon) and learnt software engineering (using Python) while continuing to learn R and data science techniques.
+Since then, I've mainly been working on a healthtech business (Sukoon) and learnt software engineering (using Python) while continuing to learn R and data science techniques.

 <div>
   <a href="https://www.linkedin.com/in/akhilesh-sivaraman/">